 There is a clear ridge running along the southern edge of the Sinai in a large horseshoe curve.
 It is estimated that the Sinai desert receives more than 1.6 million acres (2 billion cubic meters) of water annually from local rain.
 About a quarter of this water flows on the surface as a bold flow, and a similar amount seeps into underground water tanks, providing excellent opportunities to conserve water. crossing into African Egypt: Port Said Governorate in the north, Ismailia Governorate in the center, and Suez Governorate on the southern end of the Suez Canal.

 Sinai has been inhabited since prehistoric times.
-The earliest written information about it dates back to 3000 B.C during the early dynastic period by the 1st dynasty and the 2nd dynasty of Egypt history, but it appears that the name Sinai was known early on and may have been derived from the original name for one of the oldest religious sects in the Middle East, the name of the moon.
+The earliest written information about it dates back to 3000 B.C during the early dynastic period by the 1st dynasty and the 2nd dynasty of Egypt history, but it seems that the name Sinai was known early on and may have been derived from the original name for one of the oldest religious sects in the Middle East, the name of the moon.
 Its unique location, which overlooks the current lands (Syria, Lebanon, Jordan, Israel, and Palestine), works on cultural rapprochement, and it has also worked on many disputes between Egypt and different countries, as the road has served the northern coast of Sinai as the main trade route between Egypt and Palestine for centuries.

 During the first Christian period, Sinai became home to a large number of hermits and ascetics, especially in the mountains of the southern region.
 In the year 530 A.D, Byzantine Emperor Justinian I began building the Monastery of Saint Catherine on the slopes of Mount Sinai.
 Since this provided a center for Christian communities in the region, the monastery served as a pilgrimage site in the Middle Ages.
 Then the situation in Sinai deteriorated, and travel there became difficult after Egypt gained independence from direct Turkish rule in the early nineteenth century.
 Al-Arish was also the scene of fighting between the Turks and the British during World War I, and at the end of the war, Sinai was handed over to Egypt.